zodb/relstorage/doc/relstorage-options.rst

 persistent data files, can make a substantial performance difference, even if the write volume is relatively high.

+For help understanding and tuning the cache behaviour, see :doc:`cache-tracing`.

 cache-local-mb
         This option configures the approximate maximum amount of memory the cache should consume, in megabytes.
 It defaults to 10.